axsaucedo/ZigQL/README.md

-# ZigQL: A high-performance relational library implemented in Zig
+# ZigQL: A high-performance relational database implemented in Zig